kyma-project/istio/docs/user/tutorials/01-45-enable-istio-access-logs.md

 ### Filter Access Logs

-Often access logs emmited by Envoy does not contain data relevant for your observations, especially when the traffic is not based on a HTTP based protocol.
-In such situation you can directly configure the Envoys of Istio to filter out logs using a filter expression.
-For that you can leverage the same [Istio Telemetry API](https://istio.io/latest/docs/reference/config/telemetry/#AccessLogging) as you used to enable the access logs to also filter them.
-Here, you can define a filter expression leveraging the typical [Envoy attributes](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/advanced/attributes) to formulate which logs to **keep**.
+Often, access logs emitted by Envoy do not contain data relevant to your observations, especially when the traffic is not based on an HTTP-based protocol.
+In such a situation, you can directly configure the Istio Envoys to filter out logs using a filter expression.
+To filter access logs, you can leverage the same [Istio Telemetry API](https://istio.io/latest/docs/reference/config/telemetry/#AccessLogging) that you used to enable them.
+To formulate which logs to **keep**, define a filter expression leveraging the typical [Envoy attributes](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/advanced/attributes).

-For example, to filter out all logs having no protocol defined (which is the case if they are not HTTP based), then you can filter these logs using a configuration like this:
+For example, to filter out all logs having no protocol defined (which is the case if they are not HTTP-based), you can use a configuration similar to this example:
 ```yaml
 apiVersion: telemetry.istio.io/v1
 kind: Telemetry